9 of 9 people found this helpful

 - All those stars lined up perfectly, apparently.
 I gave him the quote at the EOB on the Wednesday before Solarwinds' fiscal year would end (that Friday!).
 He said he'd see if he could scrape funds together for this unbudgeted upgrade.
 I wasn't optimistic.
 When I came in the following morning, I learned the P.O. was already cut, sent, & received, and I already had access to all the licenses and modules!

 - I did not have SAM or DPA or VMAN or SRM or WPM before, and I still do not have any of them.
 NAM doesn't include those.
-(As far as I know)
+The pricing for SAM/DPA are VERY high when you're talking about 1000 SQL and 250 Oracle instances.
+Getting our SA's and DBA's to start using Solarwinds without SAM and DPA is an uphill climb.
+But I'll save that challenge for 2018 and be happy I have as much as I do now.

 - There is confusion between NAM and NOM.
 Make sure you research both, and get the right one for your needs.